Nils0/Nils0.github.io/_posts/2016-12-15-Detection_and _Classification_of_Fish Species.md

 model.load_weights('help_files/bottleneck_fc_model.h5')
 model.compile(optimizer='adam', loss='mean_squared_error')

-For more details, lecture 8 from this Stanford class is a good resource: https://archive.org/details/cs231n-CNNs.
+For more details, lecture 8 from this [Stanford class](https://archive.org/details/cs231n-CNNs) is a good resource.

 The third step is once again an easy python exercise using OpenCV.
 For a graphical overview of the approach please see below.